typedef-sorbet/teaching_deckle_programming/a_linux_manifesto.md

 - being stubborn and not giving up the platform I started writing code on

 However, there's a lot of good reasons to run Linux on a development machine.
-Now, I'm not going to sit here and try to tell you that you should be installing Linux on absolutely every machine you use for gaming _(I'll let the Linux forums do that for me :) )_, but I will go over what are, in my opinion, are the reasons to run Linux for writing code.
+Now, I'm not going to sit here and try to tell you that you should be installing Linux on absolutely every machine you use, including those you use for gaming _(I'll let the Linux forums do that for me :) )_, but I will go over what are, in my opinion, the reasons to run Linux for writing code.

 ### Freedom